mlcommons/training_policies/CONTRIBUTING.md

      a.
 The Reference Platform(s) will be reviewed and updated as part of the MLPerf benchmark roadmapping process.

- 2. Compute must be done in full fp32 precision for any math.
+ 2. Compute must be done in either full precision (FP32) or half precision (BF16) for all math.

  3. Implementation should be minimalistic.